-The below table outlines an example of goals, indicators and measures of success to guide completion of this section of your plan.
+The below table outlines an example of goals, indicators, and measures of success to guide completion of this section of your plan.

-, y, ors and measures or success to g , / p Priority Area Preferred allied health discipline Indicator and mea sure of success Estimated sessions Timeline (Term 1 - 4) Estimated backfill cost (leave blank if N/A) Estimated Additional hours cost (leave blank if N/A) Details/ comments you ab to addi service The pr discipli flexible allied h amend you an out the best a ress the needs eferred choice ine that you in and to be dis nealth provide ed during the that educators are e teaching strategies to expressive language.
-The curriculum incluintentional teaching language development of allied health support and goals of your and goals of your of allied health provider with your r.
-It may be planning cycle as the alth provider work.
-Refer to letter for sessions your terms and cor the number fallie available to your se d health \$420 Includes initial planning session with allied health practitioner Backfill for 3 sessions = approx. 1 day
+g, Priority Area Area Allied health discipline Indicator and measure of success Estimated sessions Timeline (Term 1 - 4) Estimated backfill cost (leave blank if N/A) Estimated Additional hours cost (leave blank if N/A) Details/ comments Your allied health provider you about the best allied he to address the needs and go service.
+The preferred choice of all discipline that you initially s flexible and to be discussed allied health provider.
+It may during the planning cycle a your allied health provider we through the year alth support cals of your ied health elect here is d with your be amended as you and ork together r terms and cond allied health sess your service. \$420 iitions letter for sions available to Includes initial planning session with allied health practitioner Backfill for 3 sessions = approx. 1 day